 Other than that, Kitty spend most of the first half of the episode beating Courage, when all he was doing was minding his own business.
 His scream reaction to her identity was a TWO PARTER, if that needs any more indication.

-While everyone knows Eustace refers to Courage as "Stoopid Dog!" (except for two exceptions) Courage himself never calls Eustace by name and only calls him "The Farmer".
+While everyone knows Eustace refers to Courage as "Stoopid Dog!" (except for two exceptions), Courage himself never calls Eustace by name and only refers to him as "The Farmer."
 Coincidence?

 In the episode "Perfect" the eel in the bathtub gives Courage a pep talk by telling him "There's no such thing as Perfect.
 You're beautiful just the way you are."
 When Courage accepts this, the perfection obsessed schoolmarm ceases to exist because there's no such thing as perfect!

 In the debut of the character "Shirley the Medium," toward the episode's end Eustace learns a lesson in compassion after hallucinating a reflection of his upset younger self in a mirror crying for a hat to shade his head from the sun and being moved to actually sacrifice his trademark hat to the vision.
 There's spectacular symbolism in that scene...you have to learn to see yourself in the less fortunate.

 Why is Courage so determined to protect Eustace and Muriel?
 Because the last time he was unable to protect the ones he loved he lost them forever, so he wants to ensure it never happens again.